Dipurajasaha/HTML_24/README.md

 # HTML_24
-This is all the projects I did durung my HTML Course
+This is all the projects I did during my HTML Course